azazellochg/em_health/docs/using_emhealth.rst

 Alerts
 ``````

-Provides instruments summary and recent alerts for each microscope module
+Provides instrument summary and recent alerts for each microscope module

 Modules
 ^^^^^^^